 How to make a bequest

 Simply download our Bequest Intention Form, compete it and return it to Barker's Alumni and Foundation Office.
 A Will is a very personal statement.
 We recommend that you consult with your Solicitor before either writing a new Will or updating your existing one.

 As a starting point, we suggest you use the wording on page 2 of the Bequest Intention Form to indicate in your Will your intention to make a bequest to Barker College.
-Should you or your Solicitor require further assistance, please contact Barker’s Director of Alumni & Community Relations, Mrs Mandy Loomes.
+Should you or your Solicitor require further assistance, please contact our Head of Advancement & Communications.